SOLVENCY II SOLUTIONS LTD – PRIVACY NOTICE

 However, no system is entirely secure.
 We encourage users to take reasonable precautions such as using strong passwords and keeping login credentials confidential.

-If we make significant changes, we may notify you by email or via a notice on our website.
+If we make significant changes, we may attempt to notify you by email or via a notice on our website.